Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in SkuMapper r3.3
+- Fixed an issue with the new Blizzard options panel and key bindings.
+- Changed the map file format.

 ## Changes in Sku r34.22
 - Added combat monitor voices with higher volume and a new option "Core > Monitor > Combat > Voice volume".
 - Slightly lowered the volume of high volume combat monitor notifications.